-Until recently it was advised that babies should not have raw or lightly cooked eggs such as soft boiled eggs or homemade mayonnaise.
-However the advice was updated in November 2018 to say that babies can have these as long as the eggs are from a trusted source and the way to be assured is to look for the British Red Lion stamp on eggs.
+Until recently, it was advised that babies should not have raw or lightly cooked eggs such as soft boiled eggs or homemade mayonnaise.
+However, the advice was updated in November 2018 to say that babies can have these as long as the eggs are from a trusted source and the way to be assured is to look for the British Red Lion stamp on eggs.
 Farm eggs that don’t have the stamp should still be hard boiled or well cooked if giving to your baby.

 What does it mean if my baby rejects the new foods I offer?

-Stage 2 recipes
+Stage 2 Weaning Recipes

 Here’s a list of my top 10 stage 2 weaning recipes to get you started – Enjoy!

 If you have enjoyed this blog and would like to learn more about baby nutrition and weaning, join me over on my Facebook and Instagram pages.
 I also have an online course to guide you right through your baby’s weaning journey.
 You can learn all about ‘Happy Healthy Weaning’ here.

 I know that this is a really long blog, so if you would like a copy delivered straight to your inbox for you to refer back to whenever you need it, just pop your details in the box below.